Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Introduction

 \subsection{Limitations of Current Approaches and Open Problems}

 \paragraph{Decomposition of submodular functions:} Many existing algorithms for transforming higher order functions target the minimization of a single $k$-variable \kth order function.
 However, the transformation framework is incomplete without showing that a given $n$-variable submodular function of \kth order can be decomposed into several individual $k$-variable \kth order sub-functions.
-Billionet proved that it is possible to decompose a function in ${\cal F}^3$ involving several variables into 3-variable functions in ${\cal F}^3$ \cite{billionnet85}.
-To the best of our knowledge, the decomposition of fourth or higher order functions is still an open problem.
-We believe that this problem will be to resolve as, in general, determining if a fourth order function is submodular is co-NP complete \cite{gallo89}.
+Billionnet proved that it is possible to decompose a function in ${\cal F}^3$ involving several variables into 3-variable functions in ${\cal F}^3$ \cite{billionnet85}.
+To the best of our knowledge, the decomposition of fourth or higher order functions is still an open problem and it will remain a hard problem due to the following reasoning.
+In \cite{gallo89}, it was proven that testing a membership of a function $f$ with $n$ variables in $\mathcal{F}^4$ is NP-complete.
+It is easy to test the submodularity of a fourth order function with $4$ variables.
+Thus if a function $f$ with $n$ variables is decomposed into several 4-variable fourth order functions and if each of these individual 4-variable functions are submodular, then the function $f$ is submodular.
+This seems to be most possible case when we know that a function is submodular.
+Thus it is very unlikely to know that a function is submodular and not know its decomposition.
 Given this, it is likely that specialized solvers based on max-flow algorithms may never solve the general class of submodular functions.
 However, this decomposition problem is not a critical issue in machine learning and vision problems.
 This is because the higher order priors from natural statistics already occur in different sub-functions of $k$ nodes - in other words, the decomposition is known a priori.
 This paper only focuses on the transformation of a single $k$-variable function in ${\cal F}^k$.
-As mentioned above, the solution to this problem is still sufficient to solve large functions with hundreds of nodes and higher order priors in machine learning and vision applications.
+As mentioned above, the solution to this problem is still sufficient to solve large functions with hundreds of nodes and higher order priors in applications.

-\paragraph{Non-Boolean problems:} The results in this paper are applicable only to set or pseudo-Boolean functions.
-Many real world problems involve variables that can take multiple discrete values.
-It is possible to convert any submodular multi-label second order function to their corresponding {\sc QBF} \cite{bb30984,schlesinger06}.
-One can also transform any multi-labeled higher order function (both submodular and non-submodular) to their corresponding {\sc QBF} by encoding each multi-label variable using several Boolean variables \cite{Ramalingam08a}.